Tiger Brokers Review (2026): My likes and dislikes of this trading platform

 If you're comparing brokerage platforms based on fees, here’s how Tiger Brokers stacks up against Moomoo Singapore and Webull.

 For US stock trading, Moomoo SG offers a flat total fee of US$0.99 per order, which may be more cost-effective for larger trades.
-Meanwhile, Webull and Tiger Brokers may come with slightly higher fees depending on the order size.
+Meanwhile, Tiger Brokers may come with slightly higher fees depending on the order size.

 It’s worth noting that for fractional share trading, Tiger Brokers offers a 1% platform fee, capped at US$1 for trades of less than one share.
 This can be advantageous for investors looking to invest small amounts in high-priced stocks.